AleksandrMcLaren/MVVM/README.md

 Example use pattern MVVM.

 ## Contents
-    1. With Combine.
+    1. MVVM with Combine.
-    2. Without combine.
+    2. MVVM without combine.
 Used method closure ViewModel to View.

 ## DrivenUI
 ### Model